-iBEAF aims to better understand the cognitive reasoning that influences businesses, financial markets and global economic behavior and thereby prepare its members to excel in the international workforce.
+iBEAF aims to better understand the cognitive reasoning that influences businesses, financial markets and global economic behavior, and thereby prepare its members to excel in the international workforce.

-Our VisionBy joining the expertise in international economics and finance of the International Business School with concepts from both the Department of Psychology and the Heller School for Social Policy at Brandeis University, the club will explore a multi-dimensional understanding of behaviors in economics and finance.
-With a sustainable foundation in place and as behavioral concepts are explored, the club will improve and expand to meet the needs of the student body in academia and extra-curricular activities.
+By combining the expertise in international economics and finance at Brandeis International Business School with concepts from both the Department of Psychology and the Heller School for Social Policy at Brandeis University, the club explores a multi-dimensional understanding of behaviors in economics and finance.
+With a sustainable foundation in place as behavioral concepts are explored, the club will improve and expand to meet the needs of the student body in both academia and extra-curricular activities.